๐Ÿ”‹College Physics I โ€“ Introduction

 Work in Thermodynamic Systems

-Compare: Specific heat vs. Latent heat—specific heat applies when temperature changes, latent heat applies when phase changes.
-A common exam trap is forgetting to use latent heat during phase transitions on heating curve problems.
+Compare: Specific heat vs. Latent heat: specific heat applies when temperature is changing, latent heat applies when phase is changing.
+A common exam trap is forgetting to switch to latent heat during the plateau regions of a heating curve.

 Thermodynamic State Functions: Predicting Reactions